โ† Return to Blogs

 Early Years

-Within the Early Years Screening & Tracking Manual, proceed with the following steps.
+Within the Early Years Screening & Tracking Manual, present the following screens:

 Foundation

-Within the Foundation Screening & Tracking Manual, proceed with the following steps.
+Within the Foundation Screening & Tracking Manual, present the following screens:

-• Administer the Foundation Term 4 Reading Screen on page 14 and 15.
-For those students who are not yet reading CVC words, present the Term 1 Alphabet Sound Screen on page 7 and the Phonemic Awareness Screen on page 9.
+• For those students unable to spell or read, present the Term 1 Alphabet Sound Screen on page 7 and the Phonemic Awareness Screen on page 10.

 Year 1 & 2

-Within the Year 1 & 2 Screening & Tracking Manual, proceed with the following steps.
+Within the Year 1 & 2 Screening & Tracking Manual, present the following screens:

-• Even though it is Term 4, administer the Week 1 in Term 1 Spelling Placement Screen on page 10.
+• Even though it is Term 4, administer the Week 1, Term 1 Spelling Placement Screen on page 10.

-• Students who score between 0-20% in Stage 1 Target 1 CVC spelling will need further screening using the Difficulty Acquiring Stage 1 Target 1 screen on page 26.
+• Students who score between 0-40% in Stage 1 Target 1 CVC spelling will need further screening using the Difficulty Acquiring Stage 1 Target 1 Screen on pages 26 – 29.

 Year 3, 4, 5 & 6

-Within the Year 3, 4, 5 & 6 Screening & Tracking Manual, proceed with the following steps.
+Within the Year 3, 4, 5 & 6 Screening & Tracking Manual, present the following screens:

-• Even though it is Term 4, administer the Week 1 in Term 1 Spelling Placement Screen on page 10.
+• Even though it is Term 4, administer the Week 1, Term 1 Spelling Placement Screen on pages 10 & 11.

-• Students who score between 0-20% in Stage 1 Target 1 CVC spelling will need further screening using the Difficulty Acquiring Stage 1 Target 1 screen on page 29.
+• Students who score between 0-40% in Stage 1 Target 1 CVC spelling will need further screening using the Difficulty Acquiring Stage 1 Target 1 Screen on pages 28 – 30.

 Step 3: During the pupil-free day (in December or January), teachers view at least two hours of the relevant online course, mark and enter the exit screening results into the PLD tracking sheets.